scottarterbury/python-challenge/README.md

 ```

 In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+Note:  Used Stackoverflow and the python documentation to format the code better and to debug.